wairas/happy-tools/plugins/matlab-writer.md

   -b BASE_DIR, --base_dir BASE_DIR
                         The base directory for the data (default: None) -o OUTPUT, --output OUTPUT
-                        The pattern for the output files. (default:
+                        The pattern for the output files; The following placeholders are available for the output pattern:
+                        {REPEAT}, {BASEDIR}, {SAMPLEID} (default:
                         {BASEDIR}/{SAMPLEID}.{REPEAT}.mat)
 ```